cjbarnes/cjbarnes.github.io/_posts/2015-03-26-uk-strtotime.md

 <cite>[*PHP.net*](http://php.net/manual/en/function.strtotime.php "PHP documentation on strtotime")</cite>
 </figure>

-This is a pragmatic solution, but it robs `strtotime` of its most powerful feature---interpretation of dates in natural language---for websites in countries that don't normally use the American date order. **Non-Americans use slashes in dates too.** So as a designer of websites targeted at people in the UK, I cannot simply pass user-inputted dates straight into `strtotime`.
+This is a pragmatic solution, but it robs non-American users of the function's most powerful feature---the interpretation of natural-language dates in any format. **Non-Americans use slashes in dates too.** So as a designer of websites targeted at people in the UK, I cannot simply pass user-inputted dates straight into `strtotime`.
 Users will be both confused and annoyed if they type `1/2/16` and the website misinterprets their input as 2nd January.

 ## a solution

 There is a solution to the limitations of `strtotime`, if you want it to assume a British-English date order at all times, including when the date contains slashes.

 Remember, `strtotime` looks for the slash character as a marker for whether the date is American or not.
-So all we have to do is replace all slashes in the date string with an alternative character before passing it to `strtotime`.
+So all we have to do is replace all slashes in the date string with an alternative character.

-The easiest way to do this is to include this helper function in your PHP project, and then always call `uk_strtotime` instead of `strtotime`:
+The easiest way to do this is to include this helper function---called `uk_strtotime`---in your PHP project, and then remember to use it everywhere you would normally use `strtotime`:

 <figure class="code">
 {% highlight php %}